 And as certified Assistive Technology Professionals, we also provide AT services into the mix.

 We have been creating apps (iPadOS and macOS) to help improve people’s quality of access.
 An education service district typically cannot afford to also be a software development company, so all of them were developed outside of any concurrent employment (there or elsewhere), and are offered for free.

-Now that these five are all fully supported, we will focus some attention on a couple of programs that should be of more general commercial interest... about which we shall in the meantime remain mysterious.
+Now that these six are all fully supported, we will focus some attention on a couple of programs that should be of more general commercial interest... about which we shall in the meantime remain mysterious.